NetApp/Ansible-with-Active-IQ-Unified-Manager/README.md

 ## 9.7U1
 This release provides a new Ansible module to manage clusters as a data source for Active IQ Unified Manager 9.7

+## 9.7U2
+This release provides the updated modules list compatible with Active IQ Unified Manager 9.7

+## 9.8
+This release supports the Ansible modules compatible with Active IQ Unified Manager 9.8